AkifAtikKhan/WAPSBudgetStudy/README.md

 Below is my tableau profile where you can find this visualization as well as my other ones: https://public.tableau.com/profile/akif5393#!/

 Conclusion and last thoughts:
 As i look back, I think using Excel would have been quicker and more efficent.
-Could have important everything as text, which would get rid of formatting errors, however it is universal that excel wont be able to handle big data.
+Could have imported everything as text, which would get rid of formatting errors, however it is universal that excel wont be able to handle big data.